Nino Durden: Arrest and charges

-Durden was arrested in July 2000.
+Durden was arrested on July 28, 2000 by LAPD internal affairs division officers.
 According to media reports, like the other officers directly involved, Durden was booked wearing his LAPD uniform.

 Durden was charged with attempted murder, assault with a semiautomatic firearm in the Ovando shooting, filing a false report and perjury – two counts stemming from the October 25, 1996, arrest of Miguel Hernandez, who was allegedly framed on a weapons offense, second-degree robbery for allegedly stealing jewelry and money from a suspected drug dealer on August 15, 1997, and filing a false report in connection with the February 2, 1997, arrest of Jose Lara, who also was allegedly framed on a weapons charge.

 Durden pleaded guilty to all charges and was sentenced to five years in prison on six California state charges, including perjury, filing false police reports and conspiracy to obstruct justice, on August 6, 2002.
 The sentence was served concurrently with a three-year sentence for federal charges of civil rights violations and possession of an illegal firearm.
-He was released on April 22, 2005 and placed on parole.
+He was released on April 22, 2005, and placed on parole.